Elasticsearch: Architecture and features

-On 20 May 2019, Elastic made the core security features of the Elastic Stack available free of charge, including TLS for encrypted communications, file and native realm for creating and managing users, and role-based access control for controlling user access to cluster APIs and indexes.
-The corresponding source code is available under the “Elastic License”, a source-available license.
-In addition, Elasticsearch now offers SIEM and Machine Learning as part of its offered services.
+In May 2019, Elastic made the core security features of the Elastic Stack available without charge, including TLS for encrypted communications, file and native realm authentication, and role-based access control for cluster APIs and indices.
+The corresponding source code is available under the Elastic License.
+Elasticsearch also offers SIEM and machine learning capabilities as part of its commercial offerings.